dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 * remind them about the different ways we are recording the session, and about anyone observing or listening in
 * ask them to confirm their consent for the recording

 As the session continues, we actively make sure we have the participant’s consent.
-For example, by checking in with the participant if they look concerned about an activity, or if asking for permission when we’re on a visit and want to take a photo in a new area.
+For example, by checking with the participant if they are concerned about an activity, or if asking for permission when we’re on a visit and want to take a photo in a new area.

 As a researcher, we can also pause to take a break, or finish a session if we are uncomfortable.